emmacadavra/ci-portfolio1-spc/README.md

 ## **Credits**
 ### **Honourable Mentions**

-I'd like to take this opportunity to show my gratitude for the following people:
+I'd like to take this opportunity to express my gratitude to the following people:

 * [**Damon Kreft**](https://github.com/damon-kreft) - For your unwavering patience, love and support, and your enthusiasm in seeing me start out on my development journey!
 Thank you for all of your advice, and for being so proud of me and encouraging me when I have struggled.
 The breadth of your knowledge and experience has been and will continue to be inspiring to me.